nodejs/TSC/Applications/Core TLP.md

 ## Scope

-The Core TLP will have sole responsibility and discretion over io.js and node.js in the following areas:
+The Core TLP will have sole responsibility and discretion over the node.js project in the following areas:

 * Setting release dates
 * Release quality standards